unitaryfund/mitiq/docs/source/examples/examples.md

 # Examples

-Below you can find a gallery of tutorials applying Zero Noise Extrapolation (ZNE) and Probabilistic Error Cancellation (PEC) with Mitiq:
+Below you can find a gallery of tutorials applying Zero Noise Extrapolation (ZNE), Probabilistic Error Cancellation (PEC), and Digital Dynamical Decoupling (DDD) with Mitiq:

 ```{nbgallery}
 ZNE on a Rigetti backend with Braket: Mirror circuits <braket_mirror_circuit.md>